Back to blog

 Timeout

-Timeout policies ensure that operations do not run indefinitely:
+Timeout policies ensure that operations don't run indefinitely:

 var timeoutPolicy = Policy